Equifax has a new “Lock & Alert” service, but you should read the fine print

 What will it take for Equifax to get back in the good graces of consumers?
-If you consider that it was hit with one of the worst data breaches in recent memor–and the fact that it was never in the good graces of consumers to begin with–the obvious answer is “nothing.”
+If you consider that it was hit with one of the worst data breaches in recent memory–and the fact that it was never in the good graces of consumers to begin with–the obvious answer is “nothing.”

 Nevertheless, Equifax wants to get off your naughty list.
 It’s launched a new service called Lock & Alert, which it says will give consumers more control over their Equifax credit reports.
 The service, available to anyone over 18 and supposedly free for life, lets consumers quickly lock and unlock their credit reports from a computer or mobile device.
 Equifax says the feature will make the process of granting lender access more frictionless, which will come in handy when applying for loans that require credit checks.